LorinWeb/react-diff-components/README.md

 ### `<DiffWords />`:

-Using `<DiffWords />`, if a single character has changed the whole word gets highligted:
+Using `<DiffWords />`, if a single character has changed the whole word gets highlighted:

 ```jsx